 Why have you removed all online references to "Flame Trilogy" and "Flame Series" and now refer only to two duologies, "The Hidden Flame" and "The Rising Flame"?

 Orignally I used the term "trilogy" when I wasn't expecting to write a fourth book.
 The Flame novels now are now described as two duologies rather than a series because Defender of the Flame and its sequel Herald of the Flame are a separate story that has a different hero from the two preceding books and takes place 200 years later; it doesn't depend on having read them.
 Each duology should be read in order (though both Promise and Herald can stand alone), but the only disadvantage to starting with the second one is that the included backstory would spoil some of the suspense of the earlier books if you plan to read them all.
-Yet few readers want to start with a book labeled No. 3 or No. 4 in a series.
+And few readers want to start with a book labeled No. 3 or No. 4 in a series.
 Also, it's generally impossible to get reviewers to read a book that is not the first in its series, and I need reviews of the later books.

 I am hoping that readers to whom Stewards of the Flame didn't appeal will try the Rising Flame duology, which is in many ways quite different from Stewards of the Flame.
 Adults who enjoyed my earlier novels Enchantress from the Stars and The Far Side of Evil may be especially interested in some of the ideas in Defender and Herald, even if they don't want to read Stewards.
 I have found that readers who disagreed with the controversial view of medical issues expressed in that book, or who felt it was slow-moving, often like Defender better.

 What makes these novels inappropriate for middle-school readers?